Products in Equivariant Homology: Properties of the secondary product

 {vanishes on the image of the cross product}

 \end{cor}

 We immediately obtain the following: \begin{cor} The secondary product $\overline{\mu_{BG}}$ in the homology of $BG$ vanishes when $G$ is the torus $T^n$ {with} $n>1$. \end{cor}

-\begin{rem} {We do not know whether $\overline{\mu_{M_G}}$ is associative up to multiplication by a unit, though we believe it is.} The main difficulty is that in the definition we have to choose a CW-complex $S$ and $T$ of the right dimension to represent homology classes.
+\begin{rem} We do not know whether $\overline{\mu_{M_G}}$ is associative up to sign, though we believe it is.
+The main difficulty is that in the definition we have to choose a CW-complex $S$ and $T$ of the right dimension to represent homology classes.
 However, in our construction, the image of $\overline{\mu_{M_G}}$ is represented by $B$ which is not necessarily a CW-complex of the right dimension.
 This prevents from directly iterating the construction. \end{rem}